 1. Identify What Matters Most to You

 It doesn’t take a near-death experience to reconnect with what matters most.
-Sometimes, just a few moments of asking tough questions can help us to do the same thing.
+Sometimes, just a few moments of asking tough questions can help you do the same thing.

 What matters most to you?
-What is most important to you—really?
 If you learned you only had a limited time left, what would you want to do with your time?

 2. Practice Being Present

-Mindfulness has many impressive benefits.
+Mindfulness has many impressive benefits for physical and mental health.
 Diabetic patients who were taught mindfulness skills experienced lower blood sugar and increased happiness.

 Mindfulness on the job has been proven to reduce exhaustion and increase job satisfaction.

 How does your body feel?
 Are your muscles stiff or relaxed?
 Do you feel warm or cold?
-What do you see?
-What do you smell?
-What do you hear?
+Use your five senses to describe your immediate experience.

 3. Savor the Moment